hmchen47/Programming/Misc/P4Love/01-Genomes.md

   + the pattern is even more stark if we take the difference between frequency of G and the frequency of C (middle right figure)
     + the difference between the frequencies of guanine and cytosine across the 46 windows of the E. coli genome
     + assuming that the genome begins at the experimentally verified replication terminus of E. coli.
-  + the pattern still there even if we didn't know where _ori_ was and start counting at some arbitrary sport
+  + the pattern still there even if we didn't know where _ori_ was and start counting at some arbitrary spot
     + The difference between the frequencies of guanine and cytosine across the 46 windows of the E. coli genome, starting at an arbitrary location of the genome.
     + still infer the location of the replication origin as the point at which the guanine-cytosine difference passes from negative to positive, which in the figure above is approximately 3.9 million nucleotides into the genome file.